phenotypic/homebridge-web-boiler/examples/README.md

 ## How-to

-1. First, install the `PID`, `OpenTherm Library`, and `PID AutoTune` libraries from the _Library manager_ in the Arduino IDE, then follow [this](https://gist.github.com/Tommrodrigues/8d9d3b886936ccea9c21f495755640dd) gist which walks you through how to flash a NodeMCU.
+1. First, install the `ArduinoJson`, `PID`, `OpenTherm Library`, and `PID AutoTune` libraries from the _Library manager_ in the Arduino IDE, then follow [this](https://gist.github.com/Tommrodrigues/8d9d3b886936ccea9c21f495755640dd) gist which walks you through how to flash a NodeMCU.
 The `.ino` file referred to in the gist is the `NodeMCU-Boiler.ino` file included in this repository - only seems to work reliably with `esp8266` library `<=2.5.1`

 2. Build [this circuit](http://ihormelnyk.com/arduino_opentherm_controller) in order to be able to interface the NodeMCU with the appliance